 The Map Data Layers panel lists all the layers in the Map View and shows the features in each layer.

 The Map Data Layers panel helps you manage the display order of map layers and symbol assignment, as well as set the display and other properties of each layer.

-The layers at the top of the Map Data Layers panel draw on top of those below them.
-Therefore, layers that form the project site’s background, like an aerial image, should be placed near the bottom of the Map Data Layers panel, and layers that should overlay the aerial image should be placed near the top.
+The layers at the top of the Map Data Layers panel are designed to display on top of those below.
+Therefore, layers that form the project site’s background, like an aerial image, should be placed near the bottom of the Map Data Layers panel, and layers that are intended to overlay the aerial image should be placed near the top.
 A typical project might have an image or a terrain base (such as shaded relief or elevation contours) near the bottom.
 Next comes base map polygon data, followed by polyline and point data near the top.
 And finally, on top of everything, is the data layer and the default drawing layer.

 Some of the behaviors associated with the Map Data Layers panel include:

-- A layer can be moved up and down within the list of layers by clicking and dragging the layer.
+- A layer can be moved up and down within the layers by clicking and dragging the layer.

 - Use the checkbox to the left of each layer to turn it on or off.

 - To change the display properties for a layer, click on the […] Properties button.
 The corresponding properties dialog box will be displayed.

 - To lock a layer to prevent it from being edited or moved, click on the padlock.
 Click again on the padlock to unlock the layer.

 - Click on a layer to select it (or activate it).

 The Map Data Layers panel is docked to the left side of the Map View by default but can be set to auto-hide.
 Click on the dropdown arrow on the right side of the title bar and select the desired docking behavior.

 The Map View is the project’s main display area.